robOcity/ai-course/week-4-shrinking-the-search-space.md

         - Milk is drunk in the middle house.

         - Discuss different representations of this problem as a CSP.
-Why would one prefer one representation over another?  _Come up with an answer as a team,post your answer and come to class ready to summarize your approach and what you found with the class.
-This is about working as a team and making a presentation, not so much about getting the right answer._
+Why would one prefer one representation over another?